When Is It Time To Get Children’s Eyes Tested?

 BOOK A CHILD EYE EXAM BEFORE THEY GO BACK TO SCHOOL

-Contact our children’s optometrist at Unionville Optometry in Markham Ontario or call us anytime at 1-905-477-4488 to book a back to school eye exam for your child.
+Contact our children’s optometrist at Unionville Optometry in Markham Ontario or call us anytime at 1-905-477-4488 to book a back-to-school eye exam for your child.